-A: Catching Covid-19 early can make a big difference in both treating the disease and preventing its further spread.
+A: Preventing presymptomatic and asymptomatic Covid-19 transmission can make a big difference in both treating the disease and preventing its further spread.
 Everyone is understandably nervous about the current surge in Covid-19, and though testing is not a solution in and of itself, an extra layer of protection will make us objectively safer and reduce anxieties.
-We've also noticed that testing makes our students more aware of their environments and encourages them to minimize risks.
+Schools who have implemented testing also noticed that it makes their students more aware of their environments and encourages them to minimize risks.